DMSOFTWARE/cats/README.md

    Welcome to Russians Lab for the Cats Preparation

-This is git repository (respect to Linus Torvalds) contains a number of code examples for research of input/output subsystem in the different computer languages (compilers and interpreters).
+This is git repository (respect to Linus Torvalds) containing a number of code examples for researching input/output subsystem implementations in different computer languages (compilers and interpreters).

-Because the tested code examples are very small, it is fairly correct to compare compilers and interpreters in the single test set.
+Due to very small size of the tested code examples, it is quite fair to compare compilers and interpreters in the single test set.

-Currently, we explore, how to works native I/O operations for every computation system on re-implementation of the utility GNU `cat`.
+Currently, we explore how native I/O operations work for each system under examination on re-implementation of the GNU `cat` utility.

-In behalf of performance, if it possible, we use a functions, which work with a big blocks of data.
+For the sake of performance, if it's possible, we use functions which operate on big blocks of data.

-Utility `strace` or her analogs can be used to explore system calls of executed programms.
+Utility `strace` or its analogs can be used to explore system calls of executing programs.

-For analyze the computation systems, based on virtual machines with bytecode execution (e.g. JVM, BEAM, Parrot), a command `strace` can be called with the flag `-f`.
+To analyze computation systems based on virtual machines with bytecode execution (e.g. JVM, BEAM, Parrot), a command `strace` can be called with the `-f` flag.